Guide to Research Courses

 Note that the maximum number of credits in Biology BS students can use toward the 120 credit requirement for graduation is 50.
 If you take 3 credits of Apprenticeship or Internship, you would have 48 or 49 credits in Biology (no problem).
 If you take 6 credits of Apprenticeship or Internship you would have 51 or 52 credits, which is over the 50 hour limit.
 YOU MAY STILL TAKE THE EXTRA RESEARCH CREDITS!
 BUT, if you go over the 50 hour limit, you just need to take extra credits outside the Biology Department and finish with more than the minimum 120 credits required for graduation.
 For example, if you take 6 credits of Apprenticeship, you could take an extra 3 credit course in Art, Psychology, etc. and graduate with 123 credits.
 This is not a major issue; many students graduate with more than the minimum number of credits.
 See your advisor to discuss this issue.

-Students should carefully read the instruction packet available for each course from the links below, and follow the instructions given.
-Once a proposal has been submitted, and approved, an over-ride will be done and the student can register for the course.
+Students should carefully read the descriptions for each course from the links below, and follow the instructions given on the course blackboard sites.